-- They like to “test” organizations to see which organizations align best with their goals best and are most deserving of continued support.
+- They like to “test” organizations to see which aligns best with their goals and is most deserving of continued support.

 - Millennials are accustomed to managing monthly payments.
 Whether it’s Netflix, rent, or the latest iPhone, many millennials prefer monthly payments to an up-front expensive purchase.

 If your organization hasn’t developed a plan to engage with donors and steward each gift, you’re going to have a real problem retaining millennial donors.
 Saying thank you and making donors feel special after every gift is important for every demographic.
 But it is critical for retaining millennial donors.